SeydX/homebridge-icontrol-platform/README.md

 # homebridge-icontrol-platform

-Enables iControl home security systems and other accessories in Homebridge for homekit Currently only supports XFinity Home (the one I have)
+Enables iControl home security systems and other accessories in Homebridge for homekit Currently only supports XFinity Home (forked from [wylanswets](https://github.com/wylanswets/homebridge-icontrol-platform))

 To install: